 To act without acting, to fight without hurting, to shout quietly; these are the ways of the Tao, the ways of the Buddha, the ways of the Beatles.
 It's the Ascension, the 2012 Rise to higher vibrations.
 Can you feel them buzzing inside you like an interdimensional barber's razor?

 Maybe if you are as old as I am you remember the time YELLOW came on TV, a colorful candy cane hallucination of a film that seemed kid friendly until these crazy Blue Meanies with their marching clowns, giant dinosaur mouth bellies, tall men dropping apples, and giant glove came marching, flying, and bombarding the good British music hall loving residents of Pepperland.
-What they did was put the poor residentsto sleep, freeze them, immobilize them in glass bubbles, and thus they did create the need for one of the residents to escape in the Pepperland's only nautical super vehicle, the Yellow Submarine, to seek help.
+What they did was put the poor residents to sleep, freeze them, immobilize them in glass bubbles, and thus they did create the need for one of the residents to escape in the Pepperland's only nautical super vehicle, the Yellow Submarine, to seek help.
+I'm still traumatized by it.
+The Meanies seemed like beings straight out of my childhood taphophobic nightmares, their immobilizing apple suffocation and glass bubbles leaving me gasping for days.
+How could one little bandleader effect any sort of rescue against such organized horror?

-The war on Pepperland, we must always remember, is-- despite the nature of conflict in and of itself-- non-harmful... no blood is shed in this film, no bruises created, no hurt feelings.
+Yet looking at now it's fascinating that the Blue Meanie's war on Pepperland, we must always remember, is-- despite the nature of conflict in and of itself-- non-harmful... no blood is shed in this film, no bruises created, no hurt feelings.
 The vanquished (by love!)
 Blue Meanies are re-introduced into the fold at the end.
 The head bad guy finds a (possibly gay?) lover in the Fool on the Hill.
 This is essential for understanding the way of Peace, the way of children, of Gandhi, of MLK and JFK and Mr. Rogers.
 This is the point wherein swords are replaced with pillows and children and adults wrestle as one in a free nonsexual, pre-oedipal, open-hearted, joyful space.
-We may look, indeed, to professional wrestling, with its enactment of age-old struggles via big men in tights who telegraph their moves to each other with the purpose of a good show rather than victory.
+We may look for an example, and find one in professional wrestling, with its enactment of age-old struggles via big men in tights who telegraph their moves to each other with the purpose of a good show rather than victory.
 There is no anger or animosity, just the ceremonial performance - this is catharsis and joyful participation in the sorrows of the universe at its best.

 Kids see their parents succumb to the weapons of the Blue Meanies all the time: A once joyful dad sits frozen in a fog created by alarmist 24-hour news cycles, bourbon, cigarettes, and workplace stress.
 The distractions offered by cell phones (glued to ears) and papers and TV football games (glued to eyes) prevent the adult from engaging in wild horseplay with the children, from seeing the world how it really is: electric and candy-colored.